Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 - Obstacle can't be placed on the same hex as another obstacle.
 - Obstacle can't be placed on the same hex as an enemy.
 - Doors can't have the same coordinates as another hex.
+- If location is a market, validate all market items.

 ### Campaign